Nola Richardson

 -- Parterre Box

-• Making her mark as an "especially impressive" (The New York Times) soprano, Australian/American Nola Richardson is a rapidly rising star increasingly recognized for her performances which combine a voice of "astonishing balance and accuracy,” “crystalline diction,” and “natural-sounding ease” (Washington Post) with "spellbinding acting-singing... substantial powers of melisma, melodic agility, and timbre modulation." (blogcritic.org)
+Making her mark as an "especially impressive" (The New York Times) soprano, Australian/American Nola Richardson is a rapidly rising star increasingly recognized for her performances which combine a voice of "astonishing balance and accuracy,” “crystalline diction,” and “natural-sounding ease” (Washington Post) with "spellbinding acting-singing... substantial powers of melisma, melodic agility, and timbre modulation." (blogcritic.org)

-Highly acclaimed in her concert appearances, Nola’s repertoire ranges from medieval to contemporary works – including several world premieres.
-With "a voice for which Handel might have designed the music" (Parterre Box), she has made debuts in Handel's Messiah with the Pittsburgh, Seattle, Kansas City, Helena, and Colorado Symphonies, the St. Paul Chamber Orchestra, and at Carnegie Hall with Musica Sacra.
+With "a voice for which Handel might have designed the music" (Parterre Box), Nola is also a frequent interpreter of Handel and other baroque composers.
+She has made debuts in Messiah with the Pittsburgh, Seattle, Kansas City, Helena, Pacific, and Colorado Symphonies, the St. Paul Chamber Orchestra, and with Musica Sacra and the Oratorio Society of New York.
 The Seattle Times described her as “agile and crystalline-voiced…a stand-out” and as Dalila in Handel's Samson at Carnegie Hall with Oratorio Society of New York, she was declared "The vocal star of the first half... who infuses an effervescent soprano with seductive character work" (blogcritic.org).
+Recent seasons have seen her perform title roles in Handel oratorios Acis and Galatea with American Bach Soloists, and Theodora with Ars Lyrica Houston, Maria Magdalena in La Resurrezione with American Bach Soloists, and in national tours of the cantatas Apollo e Dafne and Aminta e Fillide with the Twelfth Night Ensemble.

-She has performed Mozart's Exsultate Jubilate with Grand Rapids Symphony and Voices of Music, a Sondheim review with the Boston Pops, Haydn’s Creation with the Akron Symphony and the Master Chorale of South Florida, Bach’s St. Matthew Passion with Portland Symphony and Musica Angelica and numerous works of Bach with the Atlanta Symphony, Cincinnati May Festival, Baltimore Symphony and the American Classical Orchestra among others.
-Her debut in Bach’s Coffee Cantata with Philharmonia Baroque was noted for her “graceful ebullience” (San Francisco Chronicle) and performances in Handel’s La Resurrezione and a program of French Baroque music with the American Bach Soloists drew praise for her “lusciously polished…exemplary impassioned singing” (San Francisco Classical Voice).
+Nola's other concert appearances include Mozart's Exsultate Jubilate with Grand Rapids Symphony and Voices of Music, Mozart's Requiem with the Jacksonville Symphony, and Baltimore Choral Arts, a tour of Arvo Pärt's Passio to Russia, Estonia, and Latvia with the Yale Schola Cantorum, a Sondheim review with the Boston Pops, Haydn’s Creation with the Akron Symphony and the Master Chorale of South Florida, Pergolesi's Stabat Mater with the Bach Choir of Bethlehem and the Boise Baroque Orchestra, and Carmina Burana with the Master Chorale of South Florida.
+Her performances in a program of French Baroque music with the American Bach Soloists drew praise for her “lusciously polished…exemplary impassioned singing” (San Francisco Classical Voice).

 An Australian by birth, Nola has spent most of her life in the US.
 She holds a BM from Illinois Wesleyan University and dual MM degrees in Vocal Performance and Early Music from the Peabody Conservatory.
-She was a young artist with the Boston Early Music Festival, a vocal fellow at Tanglewood, a Marc and Eva Stern Fellow at Songfest, and a Carmel Bach Festival Virginia Best Adams Fellow in 2019.
+She was a young artist with the Boston Early Music Festival, a vocal fellow at Tanglewood, a Marc and Eva Stern Fellow at Songfest, and a Carmel Bach Festival Virginia Best Adams Fellow.
 Nola attended the Institute of Sacred Music Program and in May of 2020 she was the first and only female singer to receive the prestigious DMA degree in Early Music Voice from Yale.

-• HANDEL | Messiah | Musica Sacra at Carnegie Hall | Kent Tritle, cond.
+HANDEL | Messiah | Musica Sacra at Carnegie Hall | Kent Tritle, cond.

 "Soprano Nola Richardson’s performance of I Know That My Redeemer Liveth was radiant, angelic, and exquisite while her fluidity and command of extended melismatic passages were breathtaking."